 Lin Fa Kung, Tai Hang

+Kwun Yum or Kwun Sai Yum is known for centuries as a deity of sympathy, compassion and mercy, hearing the pleas of those who are suffering.
+Kwun Yum in the earlier times was a male divinity, but evolved to be a female deity in Tang Dynasty(唐朝).
 Arising from a saying that Kwun Yum studied Taoist teachings on lotus blossoms, some Kwun Yum Temples are also called Lin Fa Kung (Palace of Lotus Flower).
 Temples dedicated to Kwun Yum are often alternatively known as Shui Yuet Kung (Palace of Water and Moon), which stands for all that is quiet and peaceful and detached from the material world.

 Apart from Kwun Yum (Goddess of Mercy), the temple also houses Tai Sui (Sixty Gods of Time), Wai Tor (Buddhist Temple Guardian) and Choi Sun (God of Wealth).

 There are four Kwun Yum Festivals in a year and they fall on the 19th day of the second, sixth, ninth and eleventh lunar month.
 Besides, the 26th of the first lunar month is the Kwun Yum Open Treasury and thousands of worshippers will queue-up for the event outside the temple every year.
 The Tai Hang Fire Dragon Dance, a traditional event being inscribed onto the third national list of intangible cultural heritage in 2011, will have their eye-dotting ceremony in the temple on the eve of Mid-Autumn Festival every year.

 This temple was re-built by the Chinese Temples Committee in 1986.